PhysicsOfMobility/ridepy/doc/glossary.rst

    :sorted:

    travel time
-      ``travel_time`` is the time spent on the vehicle, i.e. drop-off time minus pick-up time.
+      ``travel_time`` is the time spent on the vehicle, i.e., drop-off time minus pick-up time.